 Incorporating no-cost course materials into a syllabus offers the opportunity to reduce costs to students, create more equitable access to education, and to reuse, remix, and create course material that is directly tailored to a specific course.

 Tisch Library offers support in finding, using, and creating no-cost course materials.
-Browse this page for more information, or submit our contact form to request assistance finding no-cost course textbooks & course material; schedule a librarian visit to meet with your department to talk about affordable course materials; or ask a question.
+Browse this page for more information, or submit our contact form to get in touch.

 - Find no-cost course materials